SMSC

 Cultural

-Cultural development is shown by their:
+Cultural development is evident in pupil’s:

-- Understanding and appreciation of the wide range of cultural influences that have shaped their own heritage
+• Understanding and appreciation of the wide range of cultural influences that have shaped their own heritage

-- Willingness to participate in, and respond to, for example, artistic, musical, sporting, mathematical, technological, scientific and cultural opportunities
+• Willingness to participate in, and respond to, for example, artistic, musical, sporting, mathematical, technological, scientific and cultural opportunities

-- Interest in exploring, understanding of, and respect for cultural diversity and the extent to which they understand, accept, respect and celebrate diversity, as shown by their attitudes towards different religious, ethnic and socio-economic groups in the local, national and global communities.
+• Interest in exploring, understanding of, and respect for cultural diversity and the extent to which they understand, accept, respect and celebrate diversity, as shown by their attitudes towards different religious, ethnic and socio-economic groups in the local, national and global communities.

 Exploring music from around the world